Gizmomac/adverity/README.md

 ## TODOs and suggested improvement:

 * The ETL strategy is far from production ready, need error handling insert chunks etc...
-* If we want to trigger the file load from the UI, we need celery to do the load in the background.
+* If we want to trigger the file load from the UI, we need celery to do the load in the background
-* When I have limited amount of time I use UnitTest, but PyTest would be more modern.
+* When I have limited amount of time I use UnitTest, but PyTest would be more modern
 * Test the templates
 * Maybe use Django Forms at the select
-* With a different UI, we could first select Source and prefilter campagins to show only the ones what has available data for the selected source(s).
+* With a different UI, we could first select Source and pre-filter campaigns to show only the ones what has available data for the selected source(s).
 * Add Sentry
 * Add logging specially
+* Serve static files with NGINX with Docker
+* Maybe make sense to separate click and Impressions data (depend on the usage)